Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 d) “All I Want for Christmas Is You” by Mariah Carey: This one will bring you all that holiday cheer while you cruise along Route 66.

-e) “We Are Family” by Sister Sledge: What a better time to celebrate family than being stuck in the car together?
-Released in 1979, this track has proven the test of time and will always be a classic.
+e) “We Are Family” by Sister Sledge: What better time to celebrate family than being stuck in the car together?
+This track, released in 1979, has proven the test of time and will always be a classic.

 f) “Billie Jean” by Michael Jackson: Doesn’t this song make you want to snap your fingers and tap them on the steering wheel?

-g) “Let It Go” by Idina Menzel: Slow it down a bit for the kids.
-This song normally gets all the parents singing too.
+g) “Let It Go” by Idina Menzel: Slow it down a bit for the kids, as this song usually gets all the parents singing too.

 h) “Here Comes The Sun” by The Beatles: Hopefully you’re catching all the sun on this road trip.
 If not, “It’s all right.”

-i) “Happy” by Pharrell Williams: Get that blood flowing and do some clapping.
-This tune will definitely make you “happy.”
+i) “Happy” by Pharrell Williams: This tune will definitely make you “happy” with some clapping, to get the blood flowing.

 j) “Can’t Stop The Feeling” by Justin Timberlake: Every passenger won’t be able to contain themselves during the chorus.